Five Quick Tips: A Veterinarian's Advice for Optimal Pet Health

 3. Keep an eye on calories!
 Dr. Siegler says that well over 50% of the pets he treats are overweight.
 As with humans, excess weight creates a myriad of problems including additional stress on the joints, heart/lung difficulties and premature aging.
 Remember, there is NO benefit from having too many extra fat cells in the body, and over-feeding is not the proper way to show love to your critters!

 4. Seek alternative ways initially; try not to turn to drugs (particularly antibiotics) except when necessary.
-As an integrative practitioner (trained in both traditional and alternative medicine) Dr. Siegler utilizes gentle yet effective treatment options.
+As an integrative practitioner (trained in both traditional and alternative medicine) Dr. Siegler advocates for gentle yet effective treatment options.

 5. Give your pets plenty of exercise—it decreases stress for everyone!